typemill/typemill/readme.md

 - `themes` : persists installed themes (will be initialized with default examples if the binded volume is empty)

-## Setup

-If you visit your website first, then you will be redirected to the `/setup` page.
-Please create an initial user and configure your system in the author panel.

-## Login

-You can find your login screen under `/tm/login` or simply go to `/setup` and you will be redirected to the login-page, if the setup has been finished.
+## Kubernetes with helm chart

+If you are interested in Kubernetes, then you can cooperate with OLED1 and use his [helm-chart for Typemill](https://github.com/OLED1/oleds-helm-charts/tree/main/helm-development/typemill).

+For questions, please open an issue in his [repository](https://github.com/OLED1/oleds-helm-charts/tree/main/helm-development/typemill).

 ## Documentation

-You can read the full documentation for writers, for theme developers and for plugin developers on the [TYPEMILL website](http://typemill.net).
+You can read the full documentation for writers, for theme developers, and for plugin developers on the [TYPEMILL website](http://typemill.net).

 ## Licence